david68cu/pymiami_concurrency_talk_02_08_2020/docs/source/9_content_yuri.rst

     if __name__ == '__main__':
         main()

-and now the same example using asyncio with await and the new coroutine definitions asyn def
+and now the same example using asyncio with "await" and the new coroutine definitions "async def"

 .. code-block:: python